marko-knoebl/slides/sections/react/92-side-effects/93-side-effects-in-function-components-en.md

 ```

 The effect function will run after the component (re-)rendered if one of the dependencies has changed

 ## Effect hook

-may be used to perform _side effects_ in components:

-- triggering requests to APIs
-- loading from / saving to _localStorage_ / _indexeddb_
-- explicitly manipulating the DOM
-- starting timers
-- ...

-## Effect hook